koostudios/kel/pages/index.md

 		</td>
 		<td width=33%>
 			<h3>You're In Control</h3>
 			<p>No more struggling to make a CMS do what you want.
-Write your own content and your own template in your own language.</p>
+Write your own content and template in your own language.</p>
 		</td>
 	</tr>
 </table>